Autonomous Vehicle Safety In 2025: What Is Verified Right Now?

 Is public trust keeping pace with AV deployment?

-Not yet.
-AAA reported in February 2025 that only 13% of U.S. drivers trusted riding in self-driving vehicles, and 6 in 10 still reported fear.
+Trust is growing slightly but remains low.
+AAA reported in February 2025 that 13% of U.S. drivers trusted riding in self-driving vehicles (up from 9%), while 6 in 10 still reported fear.